Fueling in the Heat Why Your Summer Strategy Should Change

 The 20-Minute Pulse: Why Fueling Timing Matters More Than You Think

 Your gut gets worse at absorbing fuel as your workout goes on.
-The fix isn't eating more — it's eating earlier and on a rhythm.
+The fix isn't eating more — it's eating earlier on a fixed cadence: small doses, every 20 minutes, starting at minute 15.

 Read